Analysis | What Block Trades Are and Why the SEC’s Investigating

 8. What are investigators looking at?

 The probe is gathering information on the activities of a slate of money managers at Morgan Stanley and at least one other competitor, Goldman Sachs Group Inc. The SEC began investigating block trading in 2018.
-It ramped up its investigation and was joined by the DOJ after the blowup at Archegos Capital Management, the family office of Bill Hwang.
+It ramped up its investigation after the blowup at Archegos Capital Management, the family office of Bill Hwang.
 When his holdings tanked in March 2021, the banks he’d been working with unloaded tens of billions of dollars of stocks through a spree of huge sales.
+The Department of Justice is conducting a parallel investigation.
 Authorities haven’t accused anyone of wrongdoing.

 • A Bloomberg article on the balancing act inherent in block trading.